kimtaeuk1995/yelp_review_recommender/README.md

 # Findings, Implications and Conclusions
 With these methods, I was able to uncover 4 main aspects a user considers important when it comes to rating restaurant experience.
 Furthermore, I was able to utilize a weighted importance of these aspects to better recommend restaurant based on user input.

-I hope to adopt a hybrid approach to build a personalized restuarant recommender using basic interaction information between itens and users.
+I hope to adopt a hybrid approach to build a personalized restuarant recommender using interaction information between itens and user utilizing LightFM model.
+The matrix factorization model can capture latent features about attributes of users and items, which represent their tastes as well.